kracekumar/Resume/resume.rst

 *Phone*: +918553029521, +919790658304

-        I hereby declare that above furnished details are true to my knowledge
+        I hereby declare that above furnished details are true to my knowledge.